 Controlling the Risks of Power of Attorney Documents

-Everyday financial institutions are required to complete transactions for customers that involve Power of Attorney documents.
+Financial institutions are required to complete transactions for customers involving Power of Attorney documents.

-To protect the financial institution’s interests when using these documents, it is imperative to understand the basic do’s and don’ts.
+To protect your financial institution’s interests when using these documents, it is imperative to understand the basic do’s and don’ts.

-This two hour presentation is designed to provide financial institution personnel with the best practices that can be used in dealing with these complex legal documents.
+This presentation will provide financial institution personnel with best practices to use when dealing with these complex legal documents.

-- What is the relationship between the customer, the attorney-in-fact and the financial institution?
+- What are the relationships among the customer, the attorney-in-fact and the financial institution?